ricxi/flat-list/README.md

 # flat-list
 *Disclaimer:* This project is still under construction.
+I'm currently using `.env` files to develop and I haven't set up the necessary config and docker files so that it can be easily setup to demo by others.

 A to-do list application written as a Go microservice.
 I've been reading a lot lately about the different ways you can structure a Go application, so I decided to experiment a bit with the *flat* structure.

 ## organization